karmek-k/tinyreader/README.md

 ```

 After that, you have to use a FastCGI proxy like [nginx](https://www.nginx.com/).
-There is an example configuration file in `server/tinyreader.conf`.
+There is an example configuration file in `server/tinyreader.conf`. -->

-### Docker Compose

-TODO: add installation guide for compose